 6 Loop11 | loop11.com

-Loop11 is a useful UX tool for benchmarking a site’s KPIs, finding out where exactly users are running into an issue and gathering quantitative data on UX improvements.
+Loop11 is a useful UX tool for benchmarking a site’s KPIs, finding out where exactly users are encountering an issue, and gathering quantitative data on UX improvements.

 Pros of Loop11 compared to UsabilityHub

-- Support for accessibility user testing – Loop11 customers can now tap into the AccessWorks database for all accessibility testing needs, saving time that would otherwise be spent on recruiting participants for face-to-face testing.
+- Support for accessibility user testing – Loop11 customers can now tap into the AccessWorks database for all accessibility testing needs, saving time that would otherwise be spent recruiting testers for face-to-face testing.

 - Records audio and video – Seeing and hearing your participants taking the test helps to analyze the feedback more thoroughly.